y0usaf/hjem/README.md

 1. Multi-user by default
 2. Small, simple codebase with minimal abstraction
 3. Powerful `$HOME` management functionality and potential
-4. Systemd-native file management via systemd-tmpfiles
+4. Systemd-native file management via [systemd-tmpfiles]\*
 5. Extensible for 3rd-party use

+\*: Alternative linkers are planned for better non-NixOS support

 ### Implementation